Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

-            percentage_gap=20,                  # Gap difference between outcomesA and outcomesB (for SMART stragegy) max_points=50000,                   # If the x percentage of your channel points is gt bet_max_points set this value stealth_mode=True,                  # If the calculated amount of channel points is GT the highest bet, place the highest value minus 1-2 points #33 filter_condition=FilterCondition(
+            percentage_gap=20,                  # Gap difference between outcomesA and outcomesB (for SMART stragegy) max_points=50000,                   # If the x percentage of your channel points is gt bet_max_points set this value stealth_mode=True,                  # If the calculated amount of channel points is GT the highest bet, place the highest value minus 1-2 points #33 delay_mode=DelayMode.FROM_END,       # When placing a bet, we will wait until `delay` seconds before the end of the timer delay=6,
+            filter_condition=FilterCondition(
                 by=OutcomeKeys.TOTAL_USERS,    # Where apply the filter.
 Allowed [PERCENTAGE_USERS, ODDS_PERCENTAGE, ODDS, TOP_POINTS, TOTAL_USERS, TOTAL_POINTS]
                 where=Condition.LTE,           # 'by' must be [GT, LT, GTE, LTE] than value